ekpangmichael/Containerization-docker-aws/README.md

-plication containers include the runtime components -- such as files, environment variables and libraries -- necessary to run the desired software.
+Application containers include the runtime components -- such as files, environment variables and libraries -- necessary to run the desired software.
 Application containers consume fewer resources than a comparable deployment on virtual machines because containers share resources without a full operating system to underpin each app.
 The complete set of information to execute in a container is the image.
 The container engine deploys these images on hosts.

 > This project demonstrates the use of containerization for CI/CD The
 > project makes use of the following technology: